-Juvenile Justice Clinic Course
+Juvenile Justice Clinic Course for JD Students

-The Juvenile Justice Clinic is a law school program in which law students represent youth charged with misdemeanor and felony crimes in the District of Columbia under close faculty supervision.
+The Juvenile Justice Clinic is a law school program in which students represent youth charged with misdemeanor and felony crimes in the District of Columbia under close faculty supervision.
 Charges typically include robbery, assault, burglary, weapons possession, and car theft.
 Clinic students also occasionally represent clients in special education and school disciplinary hearings.

 Clinic students, faculty and fellows provide highly effective representation to their clients by protecting the youth's rights in the juvenile justice system and working to improve the youth's chances of becoming a productive citizen.
 Clinic faculty teach law students to exercise good judgment and to plan litigation and settlement strategies that attain their client's goals.